siefkenj/IBLODEs/book/typst/modules/module1.typ

   ],
   [

-    Since $A'approx A$, we might start with a function that is equal to its own derivative.
+    Since $A'=k A$ is similar in form to $A'= A$, we might start with a function that is equal to its own derivative.
 There is a famous one: $e^n$.
 Testing, we see
     $dif / (dif n) e^n=e^n=k e^n$
     if $k=1$, but it doesn't work for other $k$'s.
 Trying $e^(k n)$ instead yields
     $dif / (dif n) e^(k n)=k e^(k n)$